ehicks05/cinemang-frontend/be/readme.md

 # cinemang-backend

+## temp notes

+to tell dokku to build from `./be` instead of `/`: dokku builder:set cinemang-backend build-dir be

 ## Overview

 This repo contains data importing logic for https://github.com/ehicks05/cinemang-frontend.
 On a high level, what it does is: